hack-different/apple-knowledge/wip/Factory_Threat_Model.md

 To support differing versions of the sepOS and related services the device root SEPROM will load the system level `sepf`,`sepi`.
 SEP Firmware or `sepf` payloads are de-novo images that are decrypted by the SEP GID and then executed at the root firmware level.
-Image files (`sepi`) are combinations of the firmware as well as initial data structure that is launched per-operating system.
+Booted Image Firmware (`sepi`) are combinations of the firmware as well as memory data that is launched per-operating system (typically used for restoring the SEP memory after hibernation).

+To support updates to the booted image, supplemental `sep-patches` images can be applied to alter the code and readonly regions on the fly.

 ## iBoot (`ibot`), iBoot Data (`ibdt`), secondary iBoot (``)